Kristina Train

-Kristina Train (born January 17, 1982 in New York City as Kristina Beaty) is an American singer-songwriter and musician who lives in Nashville, having previously lived in London, United Kingdom.
+Kristina Train (born January 17, 1982, in New York City as Kristina Beaty) is an American singer-songwriter and musician who lives in Nashville, having previously lived in London, United Kingdom.
 Her music blends influences from country, soul, gospel, blues, folk, and jazz.

+Early life

-Kristina was born in New York City and raised in Savannah, Georgia, where she and her mother moved to when she was 11 years old.
+Kristina was born in New York City's Greenwich Village and raised in Savannah, Georgia, where she and her mother moved from New Jersey when she was 10 years old.
 She is of Norwegian, Italian, and Irish heritage.
-At the age of four, Kristina started studying classical violin.
+At the age of four, Kristina started studying classical violin, learning the Suzuki Method at Princeton University.
 She sang in church and school choirs.
-In 1999, she joined the soul outfit The Looters, often backing vocalist Rosa King on tour.
+She often returned to New Jersey in the summers of middle school and high school, singing and playing violin weekly in Belmar with the band Stringbean and the Stalkers.
+In 1999, she joined the soul outfit The Looters, often backing vocalist and saxaphonist Rosa King on tour.
+In 2001 she joined the Park Bench Blues Band while living in Athens, Georgia often touring with Bloodkin, Redbelly, and other Georgia-based bands.

 In 2001 Train played a showcase in New York City for Blue Note Records.
 Executives Bruce Lundvall and Arif Mardin subsequently invited Train to sign to Blue Note.
+She was the last artist signed by Mardin before his death.
 Train left school to pursue music full-time, moving to New York and signing with Blue Note.